dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 For more information on CSPs, see <xref:blazor/security/content-security-policy>.

-## Loading progress indicator
+## Loading progress indicators

 *This section only applies to Blazor WebAssembly apps.*

-The Blazor WebAssembly project template has a loading progress indicator that shows the loading progress of the app.
+The Blazor WebAssembly project template contains Scalable Vector Graphics (SVG) and text indicators that show the loading progress of the app.

-The progress indicator is implemented with HTML and CSS using two CSS custom properties (variables) provided by Blazor WebAssembly:
+The progress indicators are implemented with HTML and CSS using two CSS custom properties (variables) provided by Blazor WebAssembly:

 * `--blazor-load-percentage`: The percentage of app files loaded.
 * `--blazor-load-percentage-text`: The percentage of app files loaded, rounded to the nearest whole number.

-Using the preceding CSS variables, you can create a custom progress indicator that matches the styling of your app.
+Using the preceding CSS variables, you can create custom progress indicators that match the styling of your app.

 In the following example: